 4. Repeat with your choice of protein.

-6. Finally, remove from oven, assemble in bowl and drizzle with desired sauce (peanut, soy, honey mustard, salsa, balsamic vinaigrette, chimichurri, bulgogi, etc.)
+6. Finally, remove from oven, assemble in bowl and drizzle with desired sauce (peanut, soy, honey mustard, salsa, balsamic vinaigrette, chimichurri, bulgogi, etc.).

 Print